 If your betta fish has shown aggressive and territorial behavior (like the video below) in the past few days, it’s highly likely that it will attack the Amano shrimp as well.
 Thus, if your betta has never lived with a tank mate before, refrain from adding Amano shrimps as they are quite costly.
-If you must, adding ghost shrimp is a great option because they are reasonable and used as a feeder shrimp anyway.
+If you must, adding ghost shrimp is a great option because they are reasonable and used as feeder shrimp anyway.

-The size of Amano shrimp
+The size of Amano Variety

 Shrimp species are naturally smaller in size than the betta fish.
 So, it’s natural for a betta to attack smaller shrimp.
 Not because they are territorial, but shrimp serves as food for your bettas.